9-Point Spring Cleanse Guide Featuring Healthy Mushrooms

 Foods For the Two Phases of Liver Detox

-Other required co-factors for phase 1 of liver detox include: vitamins B, E, and C. Healthy mushrooms contain B vitamins, a small amount of vitamin C, selenium, zinc, vitamin D, and choline, all important nutrients for our body’s detoxification processes.
+Other required co-factors for phase 1 of liver detox include vitamins B, E, and C. Healthy mushrooms contain B vitamins, a small amount of vitamin C, selenium, zinc, vitamin D, and choline, all important nutrients for our body’s detoxification processes.

 Phase 2 liver detox is all about conjugation, meaning it takes toxins that have been processed in phase 1 and adds different compounds to make it easier to excrete through your stool (via bile) or urine.

-Co-factors required for phase 2 include cruciferous vegetables, citrus foods, resveratrol-rich foods, amino acids, vitamin B12, glutathione, sulfur, and minerals.
 Healthy mushrooms are a food rich in amino acids and are especially handy if you are vegan or vegetarian.
 They also contain important minerals like phosphorus, sodium, and calcium.
+A gentle mushroom extract like chaga mushroom can be a more balanced approach to supporting your body's natural detoxification process.

-Why Use Bitter Foods For Liver Detox?
+Why Use Bitter Foods and Citric Acid For Liver Detox?

 Key Takeaways About Liver Support